On behalf of Phillip Jusino at Phillip J. Jusino & Associates, P.C.

 In 2015, the New York legislature passed significant legislation that amended New York divorce laws.
 One important provision changed how professional licenses and degrees are considered in a divorce proceeding.

-This amendment took effect on January 23, 2016, and will control in all divorces commenced on or after that day.
+This amendment took effect on January 23, 2016, and will control all divorces commenced on or after that day.

 Equitable Division of Marital Property